GravityPDF/gravity-pdf-bulk-generator/README.md

 Before beginning, ensure you have [Git](https://git-scm.com/), [Composer](https://getcomposer.org/) and [Yarn](https://yarnpkg.com/en/docs/install) installed and their commands are globally accessible via the command line.

 1. Clone the repository using `git clone https://github.com/GravityPDF/gravity-pdf-bulk-generator/`
 1. Open your terminal / command prompt to the Gravity PDF Bulk Generator root directory and run `composer install`.
-Upon completion, run `yarn install && yarn build`.
+Upon completion, run `yarn install && yarn build:production`.
 1. Copy the plugin to your WordPress plugin directory (if not there already) and active through your WordPress admin area

 ### Run Unit Tests